 Tree size and drought resistance

-Overall, our analysis confirmed the tendency for larger-diameter trees to show greater reductions in growth during drought [@bennett_larger_2015] (H1.0), although there was no signficant effect for 1977 or 1999 individually (Tables 1, 4).
+Larger-diameter trees to showed greater reductions in growth during drought [@bennett_larger_2015] (H1.0), although there was no signficant effect during 1977 or 1999 individually (Tables 1, 4).
 The same held true for ln[H] as a univariate predictor (H1.1; Tables 1, 4).
-When combined with other predictor variariables in our multivariate models, the top models usually included an effect of ln[H], and its coefficient was consistently negative, as predicted (Tables 1, 5).
-We note that a non-signficant positive correlation between ln[H] and R for 1999 became negative in the context of the multivariate models, again supporting H1.1 (Table 1).
+When combined with other predictor variariables in our multivariate models, the selected models usually included ln[H], with negative coefficient (Tables 1, 5).
+We note that a non-significant positive correlation between ln[H] and R for 1999 became negative in the context of the multivariate models, again supporting H1.1 (Table 1).

 Crown position was generally correlated with H, but with substantial variation (Fig. 2d).
 Crown position was a much poorer predictor of R than was H (Table 4), lending little overall support to H1.2 (Table 1).
-When considered alone, CP had a significant influence only in the 1966 drought, during which trees with dominant CP had the lowest R. When considered in conjunction with H, CP came out as a significant predictor only for the 1999 drought, during which suppressed and then intermediate trees had the lowest R. Crown position was included in almost half of the top models, with mixed results as to how R varied with CP (Table 5).
+When considered alone, CP had a significant response only in the 1966 drought, during which trees with dominant CP had the lowest R. When considered in conjunction with H, CP resulted a significant predictor only for the 1999 drought, during which suppressed and then intermediate trees had the lowest R. Crown position was included in almost half of the top models, with mixed results as to how R varied with CP (Table 5).
 Most commonly in these multivariate models, as in the univariate models (Table 4), the resistance of dominant trees was less than that of co-dominant trees but higher that of suppressed trees.
-Thus, CP was sometimes a useful predictor of R, but overall had a weak effect relative to that of H.
+Although, CP was a useful predictor of R, overall had a weak effect relative to that of H.

 In the non-drought years for which we have vertical profiles in climate data (2016-2018), taller trees–or those in dominant crown positions– were generally exposed to higher evaporative demand during the peak growing season months (May-August; Fig. 2).
 Specifically, maximum daily wind speeds were signficantly higher above the top of the canopy (40-50m) than within and below (10-30m) (Fig. 2a).
 Relative humidity was also somewhat lower during June-August, ranging from ~50-80 above the canopy and ~60-90% in the understory (Fig. 2b).
 Air temperature did not vary across the vertical profile (Fig. 2c).

-Resistance was negatively correlated with ln[TWI] (Tables 4-5), negating the idea that trees in moist microsites would suffer less during drought.
+Resistance was negatively correlated with ln[TWI] (Tables 4-5), rejecting the idea that trees in moist microsites would suffer less during drought.
 Nevertheless, we tested for a negative ln[H]*ln[TWI] interaction (H1.3), which could indicate that smaller trees (with smaller rooting volume) have a greater tendency to suffer more in drier microenvironments with greater depth to the water table.
 H1.3 was rejected; the ln[H]*ln[TWI] interaction was never signficant and had a consistently positive coefficient (Table 4).

 Species’ traits, height, and drought resistance